 Since the mid-1990's, Wayne State University has committed significant resources toward the ambitious goal of becoming the preeminent urban university in the creative and effective use of information technology, one that is known for providing unrivalled connectivity to a rich and diverse collection of shared networking and computing resource and services on and off campus.
 As part of the University Computer Facilities, WSU has built a reliable networking infrastructure that extends to all classrooms, offices, and laboratories in WSU-owned buildings on both the main and medical school campuses.

-WSU's Computer & Information Technology (C&IT) division provides statistical research consulting services and technical assistance for WSU graduate students.
+Wayne State University's Computer & Information Technology (C&IT) division provides statistical research consulting services and technical assistance for all Wayne State students.
 These research services cover the use of computer technology at any phase of the research process (design, implementation, statistical analysis, or final presentation).
-C&IT Research Consulting staff also provides support for using the following software: statistical, qualitative analysis, geographic information system (GIS), spreadsheet, database, word processing, presentation, graphics, and desktop publishing.
+C&IT also provides the following software free to all students: SPSS (free for registered students; discounts for departmental use), Adobe Creative Cloud (discounts for departmental use), SAS (discounts for departmental use), Thomson EndNote (discount for current students, faculty, staff), and Microsoft Office.
 C&IT provides information technology services and resources that support and enhance Wayne State University's teaching, learning, research, and administrative activities.
 C&IT's primary goal is to provide technology services that enable our students, faculty, and staff to be successful at Wayne State.
 C&IT strives to provide excellent customer service, respond to the changing needs of the University community, and make it easy and convenient for everyone to use technology on campus.
 The division also ensures that management at C&IT not only has the technical qualifications for their roles, but also has excellent skills for motivating and dealing with people.

-An additional information technology resource is WSU Academica.
-WSU Academica is a secure Internet gateway that provides single access to: self-services (Web registration, financial aid status, tuition payment, training registration, etc.), computing systems (WSU WebMail, Canvas, OneCard, etc.), and course tools.
+An additional information technology resource at Wayne State University is WSU Academia.
+WSU Academia is a secure Internet gateway that provides single access to self-services (web registration, financial aid status, tuition payment, training registration, etc.), computing systems (Outlook365, Canvas, OneCard, etc.), and course tools.

-When a person logs in to Academica, it recognizes the log-in ID and displays information pertinent to that person's role at WSU (student, alumni, faculty, employee).
-Think of Academica as a one-stop shop.
-WSU students can view news about events and opportunities, add or drop classes, check financial aid, holds, and final grades, pay tuition and fees, obtain enrollment verifications and transcripts, view class schedules, update personal contact information, manage OneCard accounts, and keep personal or class calendars.
-WSU faculty and employees can view news about trainings, speakers, new software programs, payroll information, benefits and records, submit time sheets, update personal contact information, access Canvas, submit final and early assessment grades, keep personal or work calendars, register for workshops and noncredit courses, access administrative systems and reporting tools, and manage OneCard accounts.
+When a person logs in to Academia, it recognizes the log-in ID and displays information pertinent to that person's role at Wayne State (student, faculty, employee).
+Think of Academia as a one-stop shop.
+WSU Academia is for current Wayne State students, faculty, and employees.
+WSU students can register for and add or drop classes, check financial aid, holds, and final grades, pay tuition and fees, obtain enrollment verifications and transcripts, view class schedules, update personal information in WSU's records (address, phone number, etc.), manage WSU OneCard accounts, and keep personal or class calendars.
+WSU faculty view news about training, speakers, new software programs, payroll information, benefits and records, submit time sheets, view or update your address and phone number; access Canvas, schedules and class lists, submit final and early assessment grades, keep personal or class calendars, and manage OneCard accounts as well.
+WSU employees view news about training, speakers, new software programs, view payroll information, benefits, records, can submit your time sheet, view or update address and phone number, register for workshops and noncredit classes, access administrative systems and reporting tools, keep personal or work calendars, and manage their OneCard accounts.

 - Division of Research

 The members of the Division of Research view their role in the context of Wayne State University's mission as a national research university within a diverse urban setting.
-They are dedicated to providing the students, faculty, and staff of WSU with the best available resources to achieve the highest standards of research and scholarship.
+They are dedicated to providing the students, faculty, and staff of Wayne State University with the best available resources to achieve the highest standards of research and scholarship.
 These resources include leadership, information, guidance and support.

-They accept the challenge of providing leadership in the development of new strategies of scholarship, including those which take full advantage of the strengths of inter-disciplinarity.
-They participate fully in the partnership between our diverse urban community and WSU, a nationally recognized center of excellence in research, and communicate with pride the academic achievements of the university community which enhance the personal, social and economic well-being of the members of our large community.
+They accept the challenge of providing leadership in the development of new strategies of scholarship, including those that take full advantage of the strengths of interdisciplinarily.
+They participate fully in the partnership between our diverse urban community and Wayne State University, and communicate with pride the academic achievements of the university community, which enhance the personal, social and economic well-being of the members of our large community.

 - Sponsored Program Administration